-The cost of goods sold is an accumulation of a number of costs that are incurred to create products or services that have been sold.
-The cost of goods sold is considered to be linked to sales under the matching principle, so once you recognize revenues when a sale occurs, you must recognize the cost of goods sold at the same time, as the primary offsetting expense.
+The cost of goods sold is the aggregate amount of costs incurred to create products or services that have been sold.
+The cost of goods sold is considered to be linked to sales under the matching principle.
+Thus, once you recognize revenues when a sale occurs, you must recognize the cost of goods sold at the same time, as the primary offsetting expense.
 Thus, the cost of goods sold is an expense.
 It appears in the income statement, immediately after the sales line items and before the selling and administrative line items.

 The cost of goods sold can vary substantially over time, due to all of the following issues:

 - Changes in the purchase price of raw materials

 - Changes in the mix of products sold